+Interest Rate Swap Terminations.
 In October 2001, TE Products entered into an interest rate swap agreement to hedge its exposure to changes in the fair value of its fixed rate 7.51% Senior Notes due 2028.
-We designated this swap agreement as a fair value hedge.
-The swap agreement has a notional amount of \$210.0 million and matures in January 2028 to match the principal and maturity of the TE Products Senior Notes.
-Under the swap agreement, TE Products pays a floating rate of interest based on a three-month U.S. Dollar LIBOR rate, plus a spread of 147 basis points, and receives a fixed rate of interest of 7.51%.
-During the quarters ended June 30, 2007 and 2006, we reviewed the hedge effectiveness of this interest rate swap and noted that no gain or loss from ineffectiveness was required to be recognized.
-The fair value of this interest rate swap was a liability of approximately \$9.3 million at June 30, 2007.
+This swap agreement, designated as a fair value hedge, had a notional amount of \$210.0 million and was set to mature in January 2028 to match the principal and maturity of the TE Products Senior Notes.
+Under the swap agreement, TE Products paid a floating rate of interest based on a three-month U.S. Dollar LIBOR rate, plus a spread of 147 basis points, and received a fixed rate of interest of 7.51%.
+In September 2007, TEPPCO terminated this swap agreement resulting in a loss of \$1.2 million.
+This loss has been deferred as an adjustment to the carrying value of the 7.51% Senior Notes and is being amortized using the effective interest method as an increase to future interest expense over the remaining term of the 7.51% Senior Notes.
+In the event of early extinguishment of the 7.51% Senior Notes, any remaining unamortized loss would be recognized in the statement of consolidated income at the time of extinguishment.

 During 2002, TEPPCO entered into interest rate swap agreements, designated as fair value hedges, to hedge its exposure to changes in the fair value of its fixed rate 7.625% Senior Notes due 2012.
-The swap agreements had a combined notional amount of \$500.0 million and matured in 2012 to match the principal and maturity of the 7.625% Senior Notes.
-Under the swap agreements, TEPPCO paid a floating rate of interest based on a U.S. Dollar LIBOR rate, plus a spread, and received a fixed rate of interest of 7.625%.
-These swap agreements were later terminated in 2002 resulting in gains of \$44.9 million.
-The gains realized from the swap terminations have been deferred as adjustments to the carrying value of the 7.625% Senior Notes and are being amortized using the effective interest method as reductions to future interest expense over the remaining term of the 7.625% Senior Notes.
-At June 30, 2007, the unamortized balance of the deferred gains was \$25.6 million.
-In the event of early extinguishment of the 7.625% Senior Notes, any remaining unamortized gains would be recognized in the consolidated statement of income at the time of extinguishment.
+The swap agreements had a combined notional amount of \$500.0 million and were set to mature in 2012 to match the principal and maturity of the underlying debt.
+These swap agreements were terminated in 2002 resulting in deferred gains of \$44.9 million, which are being amortized using the effective interest method as reductions to future interest expense over the remaining term of the 7.625% Senior Notes.
+At September 30, 2007, the unamortized balance of the deferred gains was \$24.4 million.
+In the event of early extinguishment of the 7.625% Senior Notes, any remaining unamortized gains would be recognized in the statement of consolidated income at the time of extinguishment.